skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/OOPBasics.md

             return term1.getValue() + term2.getValue();
         }
         ```
         Here `term1` and `term2` are `Expression` objects, and we call their `getValue` method.
 These could be `IntegerExpression` objects or `SumExpression` objects; we don't know, and we don't  care.
-We are simply asking them to response to the `getValue` message.
-Objects of different classes will respond in different ways.
+We are simply asking them to respond to the `getValue` message.
+Objects of different classes will likely respond in different ways.

 ## Types